 To pick a few random points, in October 2007 you could pick up Netflix stock for $3.60, setting the market cap at $1.52 billion.
 Three years later, shares of $24.01 gave a Netflix a market cap of $9.13 billion.
 Jumping ahead five years to October 2015, you could purchase Netflix stock for $100.04, with the company valued at $43.2 billion.
 That investment would have doubled in value by October 2017, at which point shares were valued at $199.54, and the market cap was set at $89.1 billion.

-In May 2018, Netflix’s market cap of $151.93 billion put it ahead of telecoms juggernaut Comcast ($145.27 billion) and Walt Disney ($151.63), making it briefly the biggest media company in the world.
-The latter will be joining the likes of Amazon and Hulu in offering its own rival streaming service as of 2019.
+As of May 2018, Netflix’s market cap of $151.93 billion put it briefly ahead of telecoms juggernaut Comcast ($145.27 billion) and Walt Disney ($151.63), making it the biggest media company in the world for a time.

-Netflix market cap vs Disney vs Comcast
+Netflix market cap vs Disney vs Comcast, 2013 – 2018

 Netflix Funding Rounds

 Before its IPO, Netflix went through six funding rounds between October 1997 and April 2000, raising between $250,000 and $50 million – modest looking figures given Netflix’s rapid growth since.